AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="success"></a>
 ###9.5.2 Success

-The success property of the result MUST be set to true for statements having the following cmi5 defined verbs:
+The success property of the result MUST be set to true for the following cmi5 defined statements:

 - Passed
 - Waived

-The success property of the result MUST be set to false for statements having the following cmi5 defined verbs:
+The success property of the result MUST be set to false for the following cmi5 defined statements:

 - Failed

+Other cmi5 defined statements MUST NOT include the success property.

 <a name="completion"></a>
 ###9.5.3 Completion
-The completion property of the result MUST be set to true for statements having the following cmi5 defined verbs:
+The completion property of the result MUST be set to true for the following cmi5 defined statements:

 - Completed
 - Waived

+Other cmi5 defined statements MUST NOT include the success property.

 <a name="duration"></a>
 ###9.5.4 Duration